Palmgrove National Park

 Palmgrove is a national park in south-central Queensland, Australia.
 It lies about 185 km north-north-east of Roma and 458 km north-west of Brisbane.
 It is listed as a National Park (Scientific) under the Nature Conservation Act 1992, so giving it the highest level of protection possible under the Act.
-It was established in order to protect species and ecosystems of exceptional scientific value.
+It was established to protect species and ecosystems of exceptional scientific value.
 It is located within the Dawson River catchment area.

 Description

 Palmgrove lies in moderately dry, dissected sandstone country.
 The vegetation includes a variety of eucalypt woodland and forest communities as well as vine and Acacia thickets.
 The area is rugged and isolated; access is difficult and the park is not open to the general public.

 Flora and fauna

 Threatened ecosystems present in the park include: